Generative Adversarial Networks for Weakly Supervised Generation and Evaluation of Brain Tumor Segmentations on MR Images: Methods

 Rather than training $U()$ with the whole $X_{C,FLAIR}$, we use a subset of $X_{C,FLAIR}$ whose negative seed regions consist of less than $50\%$ of the image.
 This is to ensure that when the negative seed region is applied to the input image, a sufficient amount of the image remains for $L_{recon}$.

-The decision to train $G()$ and then $U()$ instead of training $U()$ from scratch is inspired by normalizing flow and is used to guide training towards the desired convergence.
-We found that it can be difficult for the U-Net model to learn to output non-cancerous variations but with the initialization of $G()$ and $L_{KL}$, the training is guided toward outputting non-cancerous MR images, and $L_{recon}$ encourages the outputted images to be variations of the input cancerous MR images.
+We trained $G()$ prior to training $U()$ instead of training $U()$ from scratch because we found that it can be difficult for the U-Net model to learn to output the desired non-cancerous variants without pretraining $G()$.